Danzzilla/HelloWorld/README.md

 First program written in java from my knowledge

+* This program was originally created on 9/23/2020

 ## What I have learned
 * JGrasp IDE (Used before Eclipse, began using eclipse to upload projects)
 * learned a little bit about Java projects in eclipse